 Step #3.
 Finally, tap on Reset HomeKit Configuration.

-Adding guests to your network gives you tough time?
+Adding guests to your network gives you a tough time?

-HomeKit is facing some teething troubles as it is crawling in the Apple’s eco-system.
+HomeKit is facing some teething troubles as it is crawling in Apple’s eco-system.
 This clearly indicates that it easily gets infected by some bugs.
-Two common problems have been noticed till date by many users: “Invited” status continues for long and invite never shows up on guest’s device.
+Two common problems have been noticed to date by many users: “Invited” status continues for long and invites never show up on the guest’s device.

 Have you checked your network?

-Thankfully, you can follow the steps mentioned above to reset HomeKit configuration.
+Thankfully, you can follow the steps mentioned above to reset the HomeKit configuration.
 Now, press the reset buttons on hardware.
-After this, you can re-open HomeKit app and add accessories.
+After this, you can re-open the HomeKit app and add accessories.

 Controlling HomeKit Accessories from outside home?